Register your office to receive a $50 credit towards your first case.

 Digital technology has completely transformed how dental labs and clinics approach All-on-4 cases.
 Gone are the days of relying solely on physical impressions and manual adjustments.
 Today, a digital approach allows for a level of accuracy and efficiency that was once out of reach.
 By integrating advanced software and manufacturing tools, labs can create restorations that fit perfectly, look natural, and stand the test of time.
 This shift not only streamlines the workflow between your practice and your lab partner but also leads to more predictable and satisfying outcomes for your patients.
 For any practice serious about providing top-tier full-arch restorations, embracing a digital workflow is no longer an option—it’s a necessity.
 It’s the key to minimizing chair time, reducing the need for remakes, and delivering a final product that both you and your patient can be proud of.

-Precision with CAD/CAM Design and Milling
+Achieving Precision with CAD/CAM Technology

 At the heart of the digital revolution in dental labs is CAD/CAM technology.
 Computer-Aided Design (CAD) and Computer-Aided Manufacturing (CAM) systems work together to create incredibly precise restorations.
 For All-on-4 cases, this means that screw-retained bridges and other components are designed in a virtual environment with meticulous detail.
 The digital design is then sent to a milling machine that carves the restoration from a solid block of high-quality material.
 This process eliminates the guesswork and potential for human error found in traditional methods, ensuring a passive, accurate fit for your patient’s dental implants every single time.
 The result is a highly customized and durable restoration that meets exact specifications.

-The Impact of 3D Printing
+The Growing Role of 3D Printing in Restorations

 Alongside CAD/CAM, 3D printing has become a game-changer, especially for temporary restorations in All-on-4 treatments.
 Advanced 3D printing technologies allow labs to produce precise surgical guides and temporary prosthetics in just a few hours.
 This rapid production is a massive advantage, enabling you to provide patients with a functional and aesthetic temporary solution on the same day as their surgery.
 These digitally fabricated temporaries offer a predictable and passive fit, which is crucial for the healing process and the overall success of the treatment.
 By leveraging 3D printing, labs can deliver All-on-4 solutions that are not only faster but also more accurate from the very first step.